Arjun3492/DSA/13)PatternWise/5)LinkedListInPlaceReversal/info.md

     }

-    // Step 3: Reconnect the reversed sublist back to the main list prev->next->next = curr;   // tail of reversed sublist points to remaining list prev->next = prevSub;      // node before 'left' points to new head of reversed sublist
+    // Step 3: Reconnect the reversed sublist back to the main list prev->next->next = curr;   // next node to prev(now at tail of reverse part) points to remaining ll prev->next = prevSub;      // updating the next node of prev to head of reversed LL

     return dummy->next;
 }